| Laila Halaby

 Kentucky summers against your living room wall.

-I wish this poem could end,
+I wish this poem could end,just as you wished

 your life could end,